4ndio/coursera-get-and-clean-data-project/CodeBook.md

 * y_all.txt

 ## Creating the tidy datafile

-### Guide to create the tidy data file Description on how to create the tidy data file (1. download the data, ...)/

 Here are the steps taken in run_analysis.R to create the tidy data file:
 1. As described above, the original data is downloaded and combined.